Kong/docs.konghq.com/app/konnect/analytics/explorer.md

 Kong latency | Latency | The amount of time, in milliseconds, that {{site.base_gateway}} was waiting for the first byte of the upstream service response.
 Users can select between different percentiles (p99, p95, and p50).
 For example, a 99th percentile response latency of 10 milliseconds means that every 1 in 100 requests took at least 10 milliseconds from the time the {{site.base_gateway}} received the request up to when it sends it back to the upstream service.
 Request Size | Size | The size of the request payload received from the client, in bytes.
 Users can select between different percentiles (p99, p95, and p50).
 For example, a 99th percentile request size of 100 bytes means that the payload size for every 1 in 100 requests was at least 100 bytes.
 Request Size (sum) | Size | The sum of the request payload received from the client, in bytes.
 Response Size | Size | The size of the response payload returned to the client, in bytes.
-Users can select between different percentiles (p99, p95, and p50).
+Users can select between the total sum or different percentiles (p99, p95, and p50).
 For example, a 99th percentile response size of 100 bytes means that the payload size for every 1 in 100 response back to the original caller was at least 100 bytes.
 Response Size (sum) | Size | The sum of the response payloads returned to the client, in bytes.

 {% endnavtab %}